sourcehut-mirrors/chawan/doc/architecture.md

   obviously, it's more efficient this way.)

 The loader process distinguishes between clients (i.e processes) through their control stream (one end of a socketpair created by loader).
-In theory this should help against rogue clients, though in practice it is still trivial to crash the loader as a client.
-It also helps us block further requests from buffers that have been discarded by the pager, but still haven't found out yet that their life time has ended.
+This control stream is closed when the pager discards the buffer, so discarded buffers are unable to make further requests even if their process is still alive.

 ### Buffer